ctheng/readium-sdk/Platform/Android/README.markdown

    sh ndk-compile.sh build /Applications/Android-Dev-Tools/ndk

-   You can also define an ANDROID_NDK env var to have a default for <path-to-ndk>, or simply add the ndk path to your PATH env var.
+   You can also define an ANDROID_NDK env var to have a default for path-to-ndk, or simply add the ndk path to your PATH env var.

 Everything else should be set up appropriately by that script.